davidgutierrezrubio/jmathanim/Gallery/Gallery.md

 ## The Clock

 This example shows how combining simple animations we can have complex ones.
-The total animation is done with a single `playAnim` call.
+The total animation is done with a single `playAnimation` call.

 ```java
         double runtime = 5;